Timothy G. Hurlbut, P.C.

 375 Lake Road, Suite 2A - St. Albans Town, VT 05478

 Timothy G. Hurlbut, Esquire

-Upon returning to his hometown, he participated in politics and community activities for numerous years, including but not by way of limitation, as an Alderman for St. Albans City, Chair of the City Democratic Committee, a Delegate to numerous Vermont State Democrat Conventions and a board member of Vermont Citizens Advocacy, and Youth Diversion Program.
-Eventually, and for the last 25 years, concentrating his volunteer energies at Hard’Ack, Inc. as Legal Counsel, President, Vice President, and Trustee.
+Upon returning to his hometown, he participated in numerous community activities, including but not by way of limitation, as an Alderman for St. Albans City, Chair of the City Democratic Committee, a Delegate to numerous Vermont State Democrat Conventions and a board member of Vermont Citizens Advocacy, and Youth Diversion Program.
+Eventually, and for the last 37 years, concentrating his volunteer energies at Hard’Ack, Inc. as President, Vice President, and Trustee.
 Hard’Ack, Inc. is a 501(c)3 non-profit, 95 (approximate) acre recreational area located in St. Albans which hosts a community ski and snowboarding area offered to the community at no expense.

 Timothy G. Hurlbut has always attempted to balance his workaholic tendency, passion for Hard’Ack, Inc.* with his family consisting of his son Kyle, daughter Desiree and two dogs Molly and Bruiser.

 Tim loves Franklin County, the woods, tractors, boats, and Lake Champlain, spending a good portion of his summer on Butler Island.

 1) Being the Chairman of the Hard’Ack, Inc.* Merger with St. Albans City, negotiating and writing the Agreement (see link to) and the Bylaws (see links to ) which substantially perpetuates the Hard’Ack Inc. Ski and Recreation Area for the use of the citizens of Franklin County with an emphasis on the children.
 See link to letter written by Tim Hurlbut which delineates the magnitude of the merger (see link to)